 Ziggurat – Pyramids of Mesoamerica

 Mesoamericas actually contain more Ziggurat structures than the rest of the planet.
 Civilizations such as Aztec,Olmec, Maya, and Inca all built stepped pyramids to get closer to gods, to house their deities, to sacrifice, as well as to bury their rulers.
 In these old cultures, temples formed the sacred center of public life and were the site of holy rituals.
-The best known Mesoamerican stepped pyramids are as below:
+The best known Mesoamerican stepped ziggurats (Also called pyramids) are as below:

 Pyramid of the Sun and the Pyramid of the Moon at Teotihuacán in central Mexico